choeffer/py3syslog/README.rst

 data will be decoded as UTF-8, inserted in the database and printed out in the terminal.

-Be aware the that the UDP packages are not encypted.
+Be aware that the UDP packages are not encypted.
 It is taken care off avoiding SQL injections because the server might be facing the internet.

 The script uses the python module socketserver_ and the external module